syntaxgu/Tool_Bag/README.md

 Copy the certificate to your local machine an dconfigure your device to establish trust when it connect to elasticsearch.

 ## Reset the elastic superuser password
 Because Elasticsearch runs with systemd and not in a terminal, the elastic superuser password is not output when Elasticsearch starts for the first time.
-Use the `elasticsearch-reset-password` tool tool to set the password for the user.
+Use the `elasticsearch-reset-password` tool to set the password for the user.
 This only needs to be done once for the cluster, and can be done as soon as the first node is started.
+The location for these commands are located within `/usr/share/elasticsearch/bin` You will need to `./` to run the commands.

 reset the elasticsearch password:
-`bin/elasticsearch-reset-password -u elastic`
+`./elasticsearch-reset-password -u elastic`

 Store the elastic users password as an enviornment variable in your shell.
 `export ELASTIC_PASSWORD="your_password"`